akeeba/replace/README.md

 ### Can I use regular expressions to replace data?

 Yes.
 You can use either regular expressions or plain text replacements.
 Just tell it which one you want.

+### Can I use it on non-MySQL databases?

+Only if your database implements the MySQL dialect of SQL, e.g. if you are using MariaDB or Percona.
+This applies to database servers hosted by your host, on the same or a different server, or databases hosted on third party providers such as Amazon RDS (again, only with MySQL or MariaDB databases).

+You will not be able to use Akeeba Replace with Microsoft SQL Server, PostgreSQL etc. These speak a different dialect of SQL which is not compatible with Akeeba Replace or even WordPress itself.

 ### Will it replace serialized data?